 Instructor of Piano, Flute, and Voice

-Mrs. Gillian Perkins, the executive director of Northwest School of Music, has studied music for 16 years and has over 10 years experience teaching piano, flute, voice, and music theory.
+Mrs. Gillian Perkins, the founder of Northwest School of Music, spent ten years as the executive director.
+She has studied music for 16 years and has over 12 years experience teaching piano, flute, voice, and music theory.
 She is pleased to have taught hundreds of students during her career as a music instructor.

 Our Students LOVE Their Teachers

 “Our teacher from Northwest School of Music is very patient; my daughter loves having her as a piano teacher.
 It is very convenient to have her come to the house for a reasonable fee.
 She is prompt and flexible, and easy to get ahold of.
 I can’t wait for my son to start lessons with her as well.”

 “The instructors at Northwest School of Music do a fantastic job with our children.
 It’s a positive and fun learning environment and we are so happy to be a part of this school.”

 “My son is 3 and has been taking private piano lessons with Mrs. Mallory for almost a year now.
 She is amazing with him and makes the lessons fun and easy.
 All the staff is very professional and friendly.
 I highly recommend Northwest School of Music.”